 Overview: Regions Bank has about 1,400 branches in the South, Midwest and Texas.

-Perks: Regions Bank’s Business Simple Checking account offers business owners up to a 40% discount on a safe-deposit box.
+Perks: Regions Bank’s LifeGreen Business Simple Checking account offers business owners up to a 40 percent discount on a safe-deposit box.
 Account holders can waive the $7 monthly service fee by making at least $500 in purchases with a Regions Business CheckCard.
 Regions requires only a $100 deposit to open the account.

-What to watch for: Regions Bank has locations in 16 states: Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas and Virginia.
+What to watch for: Regions Bank branches are limited to 16 states: Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas and Virginia.

 Overview: The Security Service Federal Credit Union Premium Business Checking account offers an account that helps with more than just banking.
 The account is subject to a $20 monthly maintenance fee for accounts that don’t maintain an average daily balance of at least $50,000.